-Download over 80 free video overlays to enhance your video projects.
-Fog, film grain, light, and more overlays.
+Need overlays for edits?
+Download 90+ free video overlays to enhance your creative projects.
+Fog, film grain, light, rays, and more overlays.

-Before downloading these free overlays for use Premiere Pro, Final Cut or DaVinci, let’s start with a couple of quick explanations about overlays used in video.
+Before downloading these free overlays for use in Premiere Pro, Final Cut or DaVinci, let’s start with a couple of quick explanations about overlays used in video edits.

 What are film and video overlays?